JeffersonLab/trippy/README.md

 cd trippy
 gradlew build
 ```
 __Note__: Build script assumes you have access to build.acc.jlab.org.
-If not you can modify build.gradle to get jmyapi off jitpack.io or the like.
+If not, you can modify build.gradle to get jmyapi off jitpack.io or the like.
 An example is commented out in the build.gradle file.
 We can't use jitpack.io because our proxy blocks it.

 __Note__: [JLab Proxy Settings](https://github.com/JeffersonLab/jmyapi/wiki/JLab-Proxy)